repeaterjs/repeater/README.md

 })();
 ```

 The `positions` async generator takes an async iterator of click events and yields x/y coordinates.
-However, in the example, the generator returns early so that the `for await…of` loop never starts.
-Consequently, `clicks.return` is never called and the event handler is never cleaned up.
-To make the code above safe, a developer would have to make sure that either every `positions` generator is started or that every `listen` iterator is manually returned.
-This logic is difficult to enforce and indicates an abstraction leak in that it forces developers to treat the async iterators returned from `listen` differently than async generator objects, the latter of which can be safely created and ignored.
+However, in the example, the `pos.return` method is called immediately so that the `for await…of` loop inside the `positions` generator never starts.
+Consequently, `clicks.return` is never called and the event listener registered inside `listen` is never cleaned up.
+To make the code safe, we would have to make sure that either every `positions` generator is iterated at least once, or that every `listen` iterator is manually returned.
+This logic is difficult to enforce and indicative of a leaky abstraction in that we have to treat `listen`-based async iterators differently than async generator objects, the latter of which can be safely created and ignored.

 Channels solve this problem by executing lazily.
 In other words, the executor passed to the `Channel` constructor does not run until the first time `next` is called.
-Here’s the same `listen` function above written with channels:
+Here’s the same `listen` function written with channels:

 ```js
 function listen(target, name) {